 If you are a St Andrew’s student and would like to request tutoring for a specific subject please complete the request form here.

-An essential part of the Residential Life Program at St Andrew’s is our extensive tutorial program.
+An essential part of the College Life Program at St Andrew’s is our extensive tutorial program.
 The program is designed and managed by the College’s Senior Tutor and is tailored every semester to meet residents’ specific needs, including the needs of students at universities apart from the University of Sydney.

 All students are strongly encouraged to take advantage of this excellent program.
 The College provides as much tutorial support as possible, with most students receiving weekly tutorials for their subjects.